-Electric power assist bicycles largely attract elderly consumers, who benefit from having to use less physical strength to navigate their daily life on a bicycle.
+Pedelecs attract many elderly consumers, who benefit from having to use less physical strength to navigate their daily life on a bicycle.
 Sales figures for e-bikes in Japan have kept growing over the past years, reflecting an ongoing demand not only among elderly consumers, but a more general target group.

-While Japan’s overall production volume of bicycles displayed a downward trend in recent years, figures for 2019 suggest a reversion of this.
-The same development is true for bicycle imports into the country, playing into the assumption that cycling is re-gaining its popularity among Japanese consumers.
+While Japan’s overall production volume of bicycles displayed a downward trend in recent years, bicycle imports have offset this decline: With the increase in bikes for domestic use since 2019, it seems that cycling has re-gained popularity among Japanese consumers.

 Another factor contributing to a rising demand in bicycles can be traced back to the emerging transportation sharing market in Japan.
 In recent years, a growing number of Japanese cities have started to offer bicycle sharing services, making alternative and budget friendly mobility options more accessible to a wide audience.